MMosley502/LEGUP/Developer-Setup-Guide.md

 After installing the plugin, click on `File > Settings`.
 After the settings dialog pops up, click on "Tools" on the menu on the left side and then click on "Checkstyle".
 By default, there should be two default configuration files: "Sun Checks" and "Google Checks".

 Click on the "+" button to add a configuration.
 Set the description field to "Legup".
 Select "Use a local Checkstyle file".
-Browse for the Legup checkstyle file.
-From the repository root, the path for the Legup checkstyle file should be `.idea/checkstyle-idea.xml`.
+Browse for the LEGUP checkstyle file.
+From the repository root, the path for the LEGUP checkstyle file should be `.idea/checkstyle-idea.xml`.

 ### Testing Your CheckStyle Setup
 At the bottom of IntelliJ, you should have seen a bar that includes options such as "Git", "Run", "TODO", "Problems", and more.
 "CheckStyle" should now also be added to those options.
 Click on "CheckStyle", and then set the active configuration to "Legup".
 On the left, click on "Check Project" to check the entire project.
 You'll be able to see all the problems with your code formatting after the check is complete.

 ### Reformatting
-In order to fix any issues with your formatting, the easiest way to do this is to right click the Legup source folder and click "Reformat Code".
+In order to fix any issues with your formatting, the easiest way to do this is to right click the LEGUP source folder and click "Reformat Code".
 This will reformat the all the code within the repository to meet the CheckStyle standards.

 Additionally, in the future, as you code, you can use the shortcut `Ctrl+Alt+L` to reformat the file you are working on.